fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/03_data_types/00_introduction.md

 - no accidental mistakes - generally variables of different types are incompatible - `a = b` will not compile if types of both are different
 - no unnecessary operations - types can be converted but you decide when
 - no unnecessarily wasted memory - each data is stored on fixed amount of bits - with dynamic typing variables are often stored multiple times as different types
-- clear code - you know what you work with
+- cleaner, more explicit code - you know what you work with
-- better optimization - compilers can better utilize machine instructions knowing how memory is used
+- better optimization - compilers can better utilize machine instructions knowing for what data memory is used

 The first point might seem trivial but it can be a source of bugs in the software.
 By having multiple different types we give each variable specific purpose and prevent mistakes from wrong interpretation.
 This is known as **type safety**.